plwebse/plwebse/README.md

 ### Hello! 👋

-- 🌱 I’m currently learning everything on Java, Kubernetes, Rust, Go, Javascript, Linux and more.
+- 🌱 I’m currently learning everything on Java, Kubernetes, Rust, Go, Javascript, Linux, Databases and more.
 - 📫 How to reach me:
 - https://plweb.se/
 - https://www.linkedin.com/in/peterlindblom/